 5. What advice would you give to candidates with little experience?

 In addition to what we’ve already said, candidates should also mention projects they’ve done, such as things they achieved at university/college.
 Sometimes, volunteering can look even better than working, but again, they need to explain what exactly they have done.

 Yes, many!
-There was this one online CV which looked like a Super Mario game.
+There was this one online resume which looked like a Super Mario game.
 When looking through the candidate’s previous experience, you control the Mario and jump from one section to another by clicking a button.
-It was a CV made by a developer and it really proved his skills.
+It was a resume made by a developer and it really proved his skills.
 He could make things interactive and had a great sense for UI.

 That is all great and creative, but when it comes to serious business, the most impressive applications are the ones where the candidate has a good understanding of what the role they’re applying for is.

-7. What's the main difference between a Linkedin profile and a CV?
+7. What’s the main difference between a Linkedin profile and a resume?

-A CV is more detailed, and it may contain information that you wouldn’t want to make public, for example, your home address.
-Also, people can exaggerate themselves in a Linkedin profile more easily than in a CV.
+A resume is more detailed, and it may contain information that you wouldn’t want to make public, for example, your home address.
+Also, people can exaggerate themselves in a Linkedin profile more easily than in a resume.